Our experienced attorneys represent companies in hearings and appeals

 Employers should never support a claim for unemployment insurance benefits if any of the scenarios listed above apply to an employee.
 Businesses typically must pay higher premiums or insurance surcharges when an UI claim is approved.

 We can provide steady guidance if your company needs to pay out unemployment benefits or you need to dispute a claim.
-Torkildson, Katz, Moore, Hetherington & Harris, Attorneys at Law has a successful track record in representing employers involved in unemployment insurance disputes or appeals.
+Torkildson Katz, A Law Corporation has a successful track record in representing employers involved in unemployment insurance disputes or appeals.

 We Help Businesses Comply with Hawaii's Unemployment Insurance Laws